zaccesss/cats/README.md

 # Cats

-Small practice repository used to learn Git and GitHub basics.
+Small practice repository used to learn Version Control, Git and GitHub basics.

 ## What this repo is for